asarafoglou-ptns/Quak-ImproveYourSelfesteem/README.md

 Start up R/Rstudio.

 Before you install the package, make sure you have devtools installed.
-You can install the devtools package by running the following line in your console: install.packages("devtools")
+You can install the devtools package by running the following line in your console:
+>install.packages("devtools")

-Next, install the package by running: devtools::install_github(asarafoglou-ptns/Quak-ImproveYourSelfesteem/ImproveYourSelfesteem)
+Next, install the package by running:
+>devtools::install_github(asarafoglou-ptns/Quak-ImproveYourSelfesteem/ImproveYourSelfesteem)

 ### Running the app

-Each time you want to use the app, open R/Rstudio and run ImproveYourSelfesteem::run_app() in your console.
+Each time you want to use the app, open R/Rstudio and in your console run:
+>ImproveYourSelfesteem::run_app()
 This will start up the user interface.

-If while running the app you encounter the following error message, restart R by running .rs.restartR(), then run run_app() again:
+If while running the app you encounter the following error message, restart R by running:
+>.rs.restartR()
+then run run_app() again:
 ![Error message](ImproveYourSelfesteem/inst/images/Error_message.png)

 The run_app() function will start up the user interface.
 When first starting up the app, an introduction will be shown.